Gainsy's Glio Blasters

 Dear Family and Friends,

-With love, hope and prayers in our hearts,
+With love, hope and prayers in my heart,

 National Brain Tumor Society is fiercely committed to finding a cure for brain tumors.
 They are aggressively driving strategic research and advocating for public policies that meet the critical needs of the brain tumor community.
 Your support ensures this important work will continue.